 It is important to note that regression models are not always the best choice for modeling trends in time series data, as they assume that the residuals (the differences between the observed values and the predicted values) are independent and identically distributed (IID), which may not be true for time series data.
-Errors in a time series may be correlated.
 Therefore, more sophisticated time series models such as ARIMA, exponential smoothing, or state space models may be better suited for modeling trends in time series data.